-If you have taken PSEO or Concurrent Enrollment classes at any other Minnesota State College or University, you also have an email with that institution.
-Because your StarID travels with you to any Minnesota State school, your emails are combined.
+If you have taken PSEO or College in the Schools classes at any other Minnesota State College or University, you also have an email with that institution.
+Because your StarID travels with you to any Minnesota State school, your emails are combined together.